uiua-lang/uiua-dev/site/text/tacit_code.md

 The online Uiua pad and the `uiua watch` command in the native interpreter make it easy to write Uiua code interactively.
 You can easily see the state of the stack after each change you make to the code.

-Unfortunately, while this iterative process is good for exploring possibilities, an ad-hoc approach to stack manipulation often leads to code that is very hard to read.
+This iterative process is good for exploring possibilities, and it is the intended way to write Uiua code.
+However, a naive, ad-hoc approach to stack manipulation often leads to code that is very hard to read.

 As a motivating example, let's attempt to implement the quadratic formula.
 Given numbers `a`, `b`, and `c`, the roots of the function `ax² + bx + c` can be found via the expression `(-b ± √(b² - 4ac)) / 2a`.